Michael-Kidd/GestureBasedUI-Project/README.md

 For the Project we will need a small vehicle that can connect in some manner to a mini programmable computer such as the raspberry pi.
 The vehicle will need to have DC motors and if possible 4 or more wheels, which can be rotated from those motors.

-We will be using a raspberry pi with an external power source, such as the batteries attached to the car or another extenal power pack designed to be used for phones with a micro USB port.
+We will be using a raspberry pi with an external power source, such as the batteries attached to the car or another external power pack designed to be used for phones with a micro USB port.

 On the Raspberry Pi we will install the Raspbian Operating system, Previously I have used a Raspberry Pi with the windows IOT operating system, but found that the Pi struggle somewhat with processing.

 Raspbian will allow us to use Python as a programming language and unlike the windows version, can come with a full desktop GUI install.

 #### Gestures
-* Make a Fist - This will accelerate the vehcile Forward.
+* Make a Fist - This will accelerate the vehicle Forward.
 * Wave Out (Eg. Stop motion) - This will make the car reverse.
-* Rest hand - This will stop the motors, bring the vehicle to a stop but also will reset the box positioning for the Myo Armaband.
+* Rest hand - This will stop the motors, bring the vehicle to a stop but also will reset the box positioning for the Myo Armband.
-* Make a fist and move Arm to box position 7 - This will turn the vechicle to the right
+* Make a fist and move Arm to box position 7 - This will turn the vehicle to the right
 * Make a fist and move Arm to box position 3 - This will move the vehicle left.

 #### Video Demonstration